lbdyck/whoson/README.md

 WHOSON is a TSO command, written in REXX, that will generate a report of all, or selected, TSO and SSH users on all the systems within the SYSPLEX.

- Also report on any other address spaces
+### Also report on any other address spaces
  - find *custom* and follow instructions

-    Note that this option works from TSO/ISPF but fails under OMVS.
+ - looks for the ICH70001I message in the JESMSGLG to report on the user

 Will also work as an OMVS Shell command.